Career Pathways / Programs of Study

 NLPS Frequently Asked Questions: Full Document

-The NLPS FAQ provides information regarding many of the common questions the Office of CTE has received leading up to the launch of NLPS courses in the 2021-2022 school year.
-The document will continue to be built out as new questions arise.
+The NLPS FAQ provides information regarding many of the common questions the Office of CTE has received regarding the transition to Next Level Programs of Study.
+The document was most recently updated on 4/1/22 and will continue to be built out as new questions arise.
 Questions regarding current content or suggestions for future additions can be directed to CTE@gov.IN.gov.